binaryphile/concorde/README.md

 `to_upper` capitalizes the input string and returns it in `__`.

 Note that `__` is always a string value.
-Your functions should be careful not to store an actual array or hash in it (e.g. `__=( "array item" )`).
+Your functions should be careful not to store an actual array or hash in it, e.g. `__=( "array item" )`.

 This is because some of concorde's features rely on `__`'s type to be string.
 Since bash automatically converts a string variable to an array or hash when assigned, doing so can interfere with concorde.
-Once assigned.

 Dealing with Hashes and Arrays as Parameters
 --------------------------------------------